-- Obtain your immigration documents.
+- Obtain your immigration documents

 - Activate your Passport York account (student account for e-mail, finances, grades).

-- Find suitable accommodations.
+- Find suitable accommodations

-- Participate in Global Connections webinars and information sessions.
+- Participate in Prepare for YorkU webinars

-- Sign up for on-campus orientation and new international student orientation.
+- Sign up for on-campus orientation and new international student orientation

-- Enroll in courses; undergraduate or graduate.
+- Enroll in courses; undergraduate or graduate

-B. At the Airport
+B) At The Airport

 - Letter of Introduction from the Canadian Consulate or High Commission: This is the letter you receive from the visa office if you applied, and have been approved, for a study permit.
 It is sometimes called the letter of introduction or introductory letter.
 Officially, it is called the Port of Entry (POE) Introduction Letter.

 - Valid passport, with Temporary Resident Visa (TRV)/entry visa (if required).

 - Original or copy of your letter of acceptance from York University.
 Evidence of financial support.